Holly L. Lutz, Ph. D.

 Viral Genomics & Ecoimmunology

 VIRAL DISCOVERY.
 Leveraging biological collections and clinical sampling, I am using a combination of standard molecular approaches and targeted genomics to investigate the evolution of zoonotic viruses.
 The existence of diverse viral lineages in wildlife proximal to human habitation and agriculture highlights the critical need to expand investigations into viral diversity of natural reservoirs.
 With a focus on Afrotropical small mammals (bats, rodents, shrews), I am pairing viral data with ecological and immunological profiles to investigate these host-symbiont systems.
+I am also working with international collaborators to assess genomic diversity and epidemiological patterns of SARS-CoV-2 in West Africa.

 • "By studying wild bats, alum seeks clues to COVID-19 immunity" (UChicago News, 2020)